ForetokenAI/foretoken_swe_assessment_5/README.md

 You’ll be working inside a small, realistic codebase in Node.js/Express.
 The goal is not to finish everything, but to make strong, thoughtful progress.

-You’ll choose from these 4 tasks:
+You’ll be working on the following 4 tasks — complete as many as you can within the time limit:

 1. **Fix a Bug**
    `GET /users/:id` returns the wrong user when given an invalid ID format.